Kate Duignan

-Kate Duignan is a New Zealand novelist, short-story writer, reviewer and teacher.
+Katherine Mary Duignan (born 1974) is a New Zealand novelist, short-story writer, reviewer and teacher.

 Background

 Kate Duignan was born in Wellington, New Zealand.
 She grew up in Wellington and London.
 She completed an MA in creative writing at Victoria University of Wellington in 2000, and a PhD in creative writing, also from VUW, in 2017.
 The critical component of her PhD explored narration in Gilead by Marilynne Robinson.
 Duignan now lives in Wellington with her partner and three children, and in 2018 is teaching fiction at the International Institute of Modern Letters at Victoria University.

 Works

 Kate Duignan's debut novel Breakwater was published by Victoria University Press in 2001.
 Breakwater was reissued as part of the VUP Classics series in 2018.
 Her second novel, The New Ships was published in 2018.
 Duignan has published short fiction and poetry in Sport, Landfall and takahē.

 Duignan reviews for Landfall and New Zealand Books.